 - Surgical removal of obstructions that may be causing the disorder.

 - Quitting smoking.

-Will my sense of smell come back?
+Does loss of taste and smell come back?

 This really depends on what has caused the problem in the first place.
 There are also differences between people - for instance, some people quickly get their sense of smell back after a cold, whilst others have longer-term or even permanent changes to their sense of smell.